Vatican singles out bishops in urging reflective not reactive social media use

 It warned that such problematic exchanges are particularly worrisome “when it comes from church leadership: bishops, pastors, and prominent lay leaders.
 These not only cause division in the community but also give permission and legitimacy for others likewise to promote similar type of communication,” the message said.

-The message appeared to be directed at the English-speaking Catholic Twittersphere, where some prominent Catholic figures, including bishops, frequently engage in heated debates or polemical arguments that criticize Francis and his teachings.
+The message could be directed at the English-speaking Catholic Twittersphere, where some prominent Catholic figures, including bishops, frequently engage in heated debates or polemical arguments that criticize Francis and his teachings.

+The prefect of the communications office, Paolo Ruffini, said it wasn’t for him to rein in divisive bishops and it was up to their own discernment.
+But he said the general message is one of not feeding the trolls or taking on “behavior that divides rather than unites.”